vkhangpham/glossary/README.md

 ## Hierarchy Structure

+## Hierarchy Structure

-The academic glossary is structured in multiple levels:
+The academic glossary is structured in 5 levels:

-- **Level 0**: Broad academic domains - corresponds to Colleges of a University
+- **Level 0**: Broad academic domains - corresponds to Colleges of a University (99% F1 score)
-- **Level 1**: Academic fields - corresponds to Departments of a College
+- **Level 1**: Academic fields - corresponds to Departments of a College (99% F1 score)
-- **Level 2**: Specialized topics - corresponds to Research Areas of a Department
+- **Level 2**: Specialized topics - corresponds to Research Areas of a Department (~90-95% F1 score)
-- **Level 3**: Conference/journal topics - corresponds to specialized topics discussed in academic conferences and journals
+- **Level 3**: Conference/journal topics - corresponds to specialized topics discussed in academic conferences and journals (~90-95% F1 score)
-- **Level 4**: Detailed research concepts - corresponds to concepts from research paper abstracts
+- **Level 4**: Individual academic papers - corresponds to specific research publications

 ## Project Components